tonyallan/python3-experiments/caddy-server-api/README.md

 ## Setup
-These examples used Caddy v2.5.1.
+These examples assume Caddy v2.5.1 or later.

 View your full configuration
 http://localhost:2019/config/